 Hi friends… sorry I haven’t been around much.
 I have been on the move!
 Visiting friends in Houston and then off to see my sister and family in Boulder, Colorado.
 We got in lots of sightseeing and hiking.
 Which means I need snacks!
 You know airports are food desserts when it comes to gluten-free healthy eating.

 We rely on a set list of go-to travel snacks.
 For me, that means almonds, bananas or apples and jerky!
 Specifically, this totally awesome oven dried Chili Lime Beef Jerky.
 Totally portable and big on flavor.
-You need to Pin This NOW!

 Trust me.
 No dehydrator needed, no special equipment.
 Just your oven and a wooden spoon.
 Personally, I would love a dehydrator, along with waffle iron, spiralizer, hand mixer… You get the idea.
 City living and historic homes means limited storage space.
 We make do.